Charismatic Christianity: Charismatic movement

 While early Pentecostals were often marginalized within the larger Christian community, Pentecostal beliefs began penetrating the mainline Protestant denominations from 1960 onward and the Catholic Church from 1967.
 This adoption of Pentecostal beliefs by those in the historic churches became known as the charismatic movement.
 Charismatics are defined as Christians who share with Pentecostals an emphasis on the gifts of the Spirit but who remain a part of a mainline church.
-Also, charismatics are more likely than Pentecostals to believe that glossolalia is not a necessary evidence of Spirit baptism.
+Also, charismatics are more likely than Pentecostals to believe that glossolalia—speaking in tongues—is not a necessary evidence of Spirit baptism.
 This transition occurred following an increased popularity of use of the gifts of spirit during the healing revival period of 1946–1958.
 Massive interdenominational meetings held by the healing revival evangelists, including William M. Branham, Oral Roberts, A.A.
 Allen and others, led to increased awareness and acceptance.

-The charismatic movement within the historic Christian churches holds that Baptism in the Holy Spirit is the "sovereign action of God, which usually occurs when someone with a disposition of surrender and docility, prays for a fresh outpouring of the Holy Spirit in his or her life."
-Adherents of the Charismatic Movement teach the belief that "baptism in the Holy Spirit unleashes the Holy Spirit that is already present within us, by revitalizing the graces we received in the sacrament of Baptism" and that it "equips and inspires the individual for service, for mission, for discipleship and for life."
-Rev. Brenton Cordeiro summarizes that he sees those who received Baptism with the Holy Spirit "testify that the experience brought them to a new awareness of the reality and presence of Jesus Christ in their lives [as well as] a new hunger for the Word of God, the Sacraments and were filled with a renewed desire for holiness."
+The charismatic movement within the historic Christian churches holds that baptism in the Holy Spirit is the "sovereign action of God, which usually occurs when someone with a disposition of surrender and docility, prays for a fresh outpouring of the Holy Spirit in his or her life."
+Adherents of the movement teach the belief that "baptism in the Holy Spirit unleashes the Holy Spirit that is already present within us, by revitalizing the graces we received in the sacrament of Baptism" and that it "equips and inspires the individual for service, for mission, for discipleship and for life."
+Rev. Brenton Cordeiro summarizes that he sees those who received baptism with the Holy Spirit "testify that the experience brought them to a new awareness of the reality and presence of Jesus Christ in their lives [as well as] a new hunger for the Word of God, the Sacraments and were filled with a renewed desire for holiness."

 Neo-charismatic movement

 The fervor seen in the spread of Charismatic Christianity led to the creation of independent evangelical charismatic churches more in tune with this revival of the Holy Spirit.
 Calvary Chapel Costa Mesa, California is one of the first evangelical charismatic churches in 1965.
 In United Kingdom, Jesus Army, founded in 1969, is an example of the impact outside the US.
 Many other congregations were established in the rest of the world.

-New churches and denominations emerged alongside the Charismatic Movement of the historic Christian Churches since 1970 that are termed neo-charismatic.
-Accepting neither the label of Pentecostal nor charismatic, they share with these groups a common emphasis on the Holy Spirit, spiritual gifts, miracles, and Pentecostal experiences.
+New churches and denominations emerged alongside the charismatic movements within the historic Christian churches since 1970 that are termed neo-charismatic.
+Accepting neither the label of Pentecostal nor Charismatic, they share with these groups a common emphasis on the Holy Spirit, spiritual gifts, miracles, and Pentecostal experiences.
 These groups are often called "The Third Wave", to separate them from the original Pentecostals (the "First Wave") and from the wider charismatic movement of the 1970s (the "Second Wave").
-Neo-charismatic churches often consider themselves non-denominational or would not accept the neo-charismatic label, instead drawing from the charismatic practices of spiritual gifts or identifying with wider movements and groups such as the U.S Strategic Prayer Network, the New Apostolic Reformation, or other large religious movements.
+Neo-charismatic churches often consider themselves non-denominational or would not accept the neo-charismatic label, instead drawing from the charismatic practices of spiritual gifts or identifying with wider movements and groups such as the U.S. Strategic Prayer Network, the New Apostolic Reformation, or other large religious movements.